As a sugar addict, its important to know how to break a sugar addiction : Beat your addiction to sugar and discover all its hiding places.

-A few hours later, when your Insulin levels have dropped, you will feel tired, thirsty and hungry even if you’ve just had a large meal.
+Worse, those levels will drop quickly.
+You will feel tired, thirsty and hungry even if you’ve just had a large meal.

-Insulin seeks to keep blood/glucose within this range.
-It is also responsible for allowing cells to absorb and store the glucose.
+One way to keep your blood/glucise levels healthis is to signal the cells to absorb and store the glucose.

-Chronic high blood/glucose levels increase the risk of serious diabetes complications such as:
+However, anyone with chronic high blood/glucose levels will increase the risk of developing diabetes.

 - Heart Disease